pislagz/spacex-live/README.md

 ![image](https://user-images.githubusercontent.com/77860645/145186107-6b3df8d8-bab9-4998-bb81-f887df6f5084.png)

-Dashbord supplies you with basic visual info about next and previous launch, weather in all the launch facilities and Starlink program progress (active satellites count).
+Dashbord supplies you with basic visual info about next and previous launches, weather in all of the launch facilities and Starlink program progress (active satellites count).
 Let's focus on a few eye-catching features, to make you feel more comfy.

 <ol>